 Not just that, the Pro WF-7840 version also includes a 50 sheet rear tray in which you can store up speciality paper or regular ones, for printer cleanup.
 It also stores clips, and the remaining ink bottles nicely.
 This feature, however, isn’t available in the Pro WF-7820 and the previous discontinued ones as well.

-The standby features of both these units are compatible with Windows and MacOS, even you can operate it on a system as old as Windows Server 2003 SP27.
+The standby features of both these units are compatible with Windows and macOS, even you can operate it on a system as old as Windows Server 2003 SP27.
 Plus, it stays at a regular temperature as long as we kept them both running, and even over an hour, the maximum temperature it hits is 40°C.

-Because the 7840 model has dual trays and, of course, is backed with a loaded software to cover up high-volume printing, we witnessed a 6 pounds of difference between both twin printers.
+Because the 7840 model has dual trays and, of course, is backed with loaded software to cover up high-volume printing, we witnessed a 6-pound of difference between both twin printers.
 The Pro WF-7820 is 39.9 lbs, while its sequel measures 45.4 lbs.
 Not just the 6 lbs, the bigger model is also 2” longer compared to the Pro WF-7820.
 Besides, we found that both of them have the same length and width, i.e., 20.3″ x 38.4″.

 First thing first, these WorkForce models WF-7720 and 7710 are the most popular and ideal units for sublimation for several years.
 Unfortunately, Epson no longer manufactures them and they’ve been replaced by 7820 and 7840.
-However, we’re reviewing because of their loaded stick on Amazon and Walmart.
+However, we’re reviewing them because of their loaded stick on Amazon and Walmart.
 If not 2023, you can easily bless yourself with these units.

-We used the WF-7720 model to sublimate some of the colored polyester T-shirts of yellow, green and blue using a Cricut and that’s where we got impressed by this printer since usually, sublimation does not look good in the darker outfits.
+We used the WF-7720 model to sublimate some of the colored polyester T-shirts of yellow, green, and blue using a Cricut and that’s where we got impressed by this printer since usually, sublimation does not look good in darker outfits.
 Besides, the 7710 has an upper hand for low-light shades printed on baggy shirts and other extensive polyester fabrics.

 With everything considered, both of these printers also offer a good speed as we simultaneously operated them for 3 hours each.
 That means you don’t have to wait for a long time to get even a few of the transfer papers printed.
-On an average.
+On average.
 You can have 20-25 papers in an hour at the resolution of 4800 x 2400 dpi.

 They’re highly economical in an otherwise world of heavy maintenance printers.
-These models save up our ink usage as well as power consumption, technical maintenance cost, efforts, time, and what’s not?
-However, if you’ve got the WF-7720 model, you can have economical mode after an hour, which further drops down your electric units.
+These models save up our ink usage as well as power consumption, technical maintenance cost, effort, time, and what’s not?
+However, if you’ve got the WF-7720 model, you can have economical mode after an hour, which further drops your electric units.

 Here’s what we think is the twist.
 WF-7720 is a pricier model, and that’s legit, as it’s comparatively bigger, offers dual trays, and a double paper holding capacity.
-It also has an edge for providing better and professional looking photos, and gives you 10% more volume than the 7710.
+It also has an edge for providing better and professional-looking photos and gives you 10% more volume than the 7710.